bknyaz/sgg/README.md

 This code accompanies our paper [Boris Knyazev, Harm de Vries, Cătălina Cangea, Graham W. Taylor, Aaron Courville, Eugene Belilovsky.
 "Graph Density-Aware Losses for Novel Compositions in Scene Graph Generation"](https://arxiv.org/search/cs?searchtype=author&query=Knyazev%2C+B)

 To run our experiments we used amazing [Rowan Zellers' code for Neural Motifs](https://github.com/rowanz/neural-motifs).
-Its only problem is the difficult to run it in PyTorch > 0.3, which is often required on recent GPUs.
+Its only problem is the difficult to be run in PyTorch > 0.3, making it hard to use it on some recent GPUs.

 So, in this repo, I provide a cleaned-up version that can be run in PyTorch 1.2 or later.
 The code is based on Mask R-CNN built-in in recent PyTorch.
 It should be possible to reproduce our GQA results using this code.

-**This code does not require building or downloading anything in advance**.
-Training the Scene Graph Classification (SGCls) model is as easy as running this command:
+**This code does not require building or manually downloading anything in advance**.
+Training the Scene Graph Classification (SGCls) model with our loss on Visual Genome is as easy as running this command:

-`python main.py -data data_path`
+`python main.py -data data_path -loss dnorm`

-The script will download all data and create the following directories:
+The script will automatically download all data and create the following directories (make sure you have at lease 30Gb in `data_path`):

 ```
 data_path